 - Check the bins are empty and give them a clean with a pressure washer

 Deep cleaning between tenants helps to protect you, your new tenant, and your property.
-Deep cleaning should be part of your annual maintenance schedule, but it’s not always possible to arrange it when you have tenants living in your rental property, so it makes sense to get it done during the period that it’s vacant.
+Deep cleaning should be part of your annual maintenance schedule, but it’s not always possible to arrange it when you have tenants living in your rental property, so it makes sense to get it done when it’s vacant.
 You can do the work yourself, but without the proper equipment and expertise, you often find it’s not worth it.
-By the time you buy or hire the equipment, get the right cleaning products, and find the time to carry out the work, it can delay the time it takes to get a new tenant in.
-This will be more costly than just getting an expert deep cleaning company to do the works.
+Buying or hiring the equipment, getting the right cleaning products, and finding the time to carry out the work can delay the time it takes to get a new tenant in.
+This will be more costly than obtaining an expert deep cleaning company to do the job.

-Now more than ever, cleanliness s the top of the agenda for people in all aspects of their lives.
+Now more than ever, cleanliness s the top agenda for people in all aspects of their lives.
 Aspects of hygiene that might previously have been overlooked by those looking to rent a home have become crucial parts of their decision-making progress.
 Landlords need to appreciate this shift in mindset and ensure they keep ahead of the game by arranging pre-tenancy deep cleaning.
-It’s more than just another selling point for your property over another.
-It also shows that you care and demonstrates how you expect the property to be maintained throughout the tenancy.
-Whether you choose to deep clean the property yourself or hire a local deep cleaning company to carry out the work is up to you.
-Just don’t get left behind by scrimping on a deep cleaning service and finding you struggle to let out your property.
+It’s more than just another selling point for your property.
+It also shows that you care and expects the property to be maintained throughout the tenancy.
+Whether you clean the property or hire a local deep cleaning company to do the work is up to you.
+Don’t get left behind by scrimping on a deep cleaning service and finding you struggle to let out your property.

 Deep cleaning services near me